 Manual Handling Training

-Musculoskeletal (sprains and strains) account for 43% of serious workers’ compensation claims(1).
-At Recovery Partners our belief is that sprains and strains are largely avoidable injuries which can be prevented by a targeted risk management approach to work health and safety initiative.
-One component of which is the implementation of a job specific manual handling education package.
-It is not just about improving technique, we take a risk management approach to manual handling.
-We understand that workplace can’t always be the perfect environment for lifting and moving objects.
-You don’t live in a world full of perfectly square boxes all of which are located at waist height.
-We aim to improve the skills of your staff in identifying manual handling risk and in how to apply manual handling principles to allow you perform the task better on a day to day basis.
+According to SafeWork Australia, body stressing injuries (sprains and strains) account for 38% of serious workplace injury claims.
+Our belief is that sprains and strains are largely avoidable injuries that can be prevented by a targeted risk management approach.
+One component in this risk management is the implementation of job-specific manual handling training.
+It is not just about improving technique, it is about a risk management approach to manual handling.
+We understand that the workplace can’t always be the perfect environment for lifting and moving objects.
+We know you don’t work in a world full of perfectly square boxes that are located at waist height.
+As such we aim to improve the skills of your staff in identifying manual handling risks and how to apply manual handling principles to allow them to perform the task better on a day to day basis.

 - What is Manual Handling?